Earth Sciences (ESCI)

 Credits: 3

 Remote characterization of seafloor properties using acoustic (echo sounders, sub-bottom profilers, side-scan, multi-beam and interferometric sonars) and optical (video and laser linescanner) methods.
 Models of sound interaction with the seafloor will be explored as well as a range of possible geologic, geotechnical, morphologic, acoustic, and biologic descriptors.
-Prereq: permission.
-(Also listed as OE 973.)
+Upper level courses in ocean mapping and geodesy required.

 Grade Mode: Letter Grading